M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Attributes/Vault-Extension-Methods/index.md

 In the code sample provided, the name of the vault extension method (provided as a string in the attribute declaration) and the name of the actual method are the same, but this is not required.
 {:.note}

+### VBScript

+The [VBScript page on Vault Extension Methods]({{ site.baseurl }}/Built-In/VBScript/Vault-Extension-Methods/) has details on how to define a Vault Extension Method using VBScript.

+## Calling a Vault Extension Method using the COM and REST APIs

+The [VBScript page on Vault Extension Methods]({{ site.baseurl }}/Built-In/VBScript/Vault-Extension-Methods/) has details on how to call the Vault Extension Method using either the COM or REST APIs.